aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

    model for transport network slicing, and an OTN slicing model which augments the base model with OTN technology-specific constructs.

-   The base model defines a transport network slice (TNS) with the following constructs and attributes:
+   The base model defines a transport network slice (TNS), which augments the network slice topology model defined in {{!I-D.draft-liu-teas-transport-network-slice-yang}}

-   - Common attributes, which include a set of common attributes like slice identifier, name, description, and names of customers who use the slice.

-   - Endpoints, which represent conceptual points of connection from a customer device to the TNS.
-An endpoint is mapped to specific physical or virtual resources of the customer and provider, and such mapping is pre-negotiated and known to both the customer and provider prior to the slice configuration.
-The mechanism for endpoint negotiation is outside the scope of this draft.

-   - Network topology, which represent set of shared, reserved resources organized as a virtual topology between all of the endpoints.
-A customer could use such network topology to define detailed connectivity path traversing the topology, and allow sharing of resources between its multiple endpoint pairs.

-   - Connectivity matrix, which represent the intended virtual connections between the endpoints within a TNS.
-A connectivity matrix entry could be associated with an explicit path over the above network topology.
+   by adding the following constructs and attributes applicable to trasnport network slicing:

+   - Explicit path, which defines a customized service path for routing connections over a customized topology on which the slice is built.

-   - Service-level objectives (SLOs) associated with different objects, including the TNS, node, link, termination point, and explicit path, within a TNS.
+   - Service-level objectives (SLOs) and service-level expectation (SLEs) associated with connections within the slice.

    The OTN slicing model further augments the common TNS model with OTN technology-specific SLO/SLE attributes upon requesting slice services by an OTN-aware customer.
 These attributes